St Ursula’s College is pleased to provide our Annual Report for 2021.

 Complaints or appeals may also be directed to the Principal as CEO of the College RTO via [email protected]

 St Ursula’s College was established by the Sisters of the Presentation of the Blessed Virgin Mary (PBVM).
-Please follow the link here to learn more about the Presentation Order, its ministry, charism and spirituality.
+Click here to learn more about Nano Nagle, the Presentation Order, and the history of St Ursula’s College, Yeppoon.

 Appropriate Use of Technology